Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Experiments

 \subsection{Main Results}

-We herein present the experimental results, with additional results provided in Appendix~\ref{app:additional}.
+In this section, we present the experimental results, with additional results provided in Appendix~\ref{app:additional}.

-\textbf{KSE (E1).} For KSE cases, PeRCNN suffers from discretization error when approximating fourth-order derivatives on coarse grids due to its FD-based stencils.
-PeSANet partially alleviates this limitation by incorporating frequency information, achieving the second-best result.
-However, its error remains $6.8\times$ larger than that of SINO (Table~\ref{tab:model_performance}).
-Furthermore, data-driven methods miss the major peaks of the solution field, resulting in inaccurate predictions (Fig.~\ref{fig:main}).
+\textbf{KSE (E1).} This case is particularly challenging in the few-trajectory, coarse-resolution regime because of a stiff high-order operator.
+Physics-aware baselines struggle with these difficulties because of FD stencils, whose truncation errors become pronounced on coarse grids when approximating fourth-order derivatives.
+Data-driven FNO, while benefiting from spectral representations, learns a black-box mixing of Fourier coefficients and thus requires substantially more data to identify the correct operator behavior; under only a few trajectories, it tends to overfit and drift over time.
+In contrast, SINO explicitly learns stiff operators via Freq2Vec and models the nonlinearity through the $\Pi$-block.
+As shown in Table~\ref{tab:model_performance}, these structured and stability-aware design choices allow SINO to achieve the lowest error (\textbf{0.0040}) on KSE, outperforming the best data-driven baseline FNO ($0.0780$) and the best physics-aware baseline PeSANet ($0.2028$).

-\textbf{NSE (E2-E5).} For the NSE cases, the challenge lies not only in capturing the nonlinear coupling between velocity and vorticity without explicit priors, but also in extrapolating beyond the training horizon.
-SINO maintains high correlation with the ground-truth over long rollouts (Fig.~\ref{fig:corr}) and preserves coherent vortex structures even at the final timestep (Fig.~\ref{fig:main}).
-By contrast, PeRCNN and PeSANet collapse in the absence of sufficient physical priors, while FNO and CNext perform best among the data-driven baselines but still cannot resolve vortices across multiple scales.
-Quantitatively, SINO improves upon these methods by 1-2 orders of magnitude (Table~\ref{tab:model_performance}).
-Furthermore, we find that certain feature maps from SINO’s $\Pi$-block and linear block align closely with ground-truth operators in NSEs (e.g., $\partial_x\omega$, $\Delta\omega$), providing strong evidence that SINO implicitly learns physically meaningful differential operators within the spectral learning block (Fig.~\ref{fig:operator_features}).
+\textbf{NSE (E2--E5).} For the NSE cases, the challenge lies not only in capturing the nonlinear coupling between velocity and vorticity without explicit priors, but also in extrapolating beyond the training horizon.
+SINO maintains high correlation with the ground truth over long rollouts (Fig.~\ref{fig:corr}) and preserves coherent vortex structures even at the final timestep (Fig.~\ref{fig:mainresult}).
+By contrast, PeRCNN, P$^2$C$^2$Net, and PeSANet struggle under the coarse observation timestep (i.e., the subsampled effective $\Delta t$).
+Their FD-stencil-based operator representations are more sensitive to large effective $\Delta t$, leading to faster error accumulation and degraded rollouts.
+In comparison, SINO, inspired by spectral discretizations, provides a more faithful coarse-step evolution.
+Among purely data-driven baselines, FNO performs best, yet it still fails to resolve multiscale vortices.
+Quantitatively, SINO achieves $0.0049$--$0.0199$ relative error across E2--E5 and improves over the strongest baseline (FNO) by about $3.3\times$--$23.6\times$ depending on the setting (Table~\ref{tab:model_performance}).
+Furthermore, feature maps from SINO’s $\Pi$/linear blocks correlate with ground-truth NSE operators (e.g., $\partial_x\omega$, $\Delta\omega$), suggesting that SINO captures physically meaningful differential structure (Fig.~\ref{fig:operator_features}).